marks/pillboxr/README.md

 Please see specific files or the document directory for specific usage examples.
 Further API documentation available on the  [project homepage](http://pillbox.nlm.nih.gov/NLM_Pillbox_API_documentation_v2_2011.09.27.pdf) (PDF link)

 ## KNOWN BUGS

+* The library does not respect pagination yet.

 * Please note that some XML in the Pillbox API is unescaped.